tiimgreen/github-cheat-sheet/README.md

 ## Hub - Git Wrapper

-[Hub](https://github.com/github/hub) is a command line tool that wraps git in order to extend it with extra features and commands that make working with GitHub easier.
+[Hub](https://github.com/github/hub) is a command line git wrapper that gives extra features and commands that make working with GitHub easier.

 This allows you to do things like: